A short history of Argentinian tango

 In the 1950s, in a period of political repression, the dance and its music went underground and the tango survived in small unpublicised venues, and in the hearts of the people until the mid-1980s when the stage show Tango Argentino opened in Paris.
 The show toured the world and stimulated a world-wide revival of tango that we are part of today.

-While Argentinian tango dancing has historically been danced to tango music, such as that produced as Carlos di Sarli, Juan d'Arienzo, and Osvaldo Pugliese, in the 1990s a younger generation of tango dancers began dancing tango steps to alternative music from other genres like, world music, electro-tango, and the blues.
+While Argentinian tango dancing has historically been danced to tango music, such by that produced as Carlos di Sarli, Juan d'Arienzo, and Osvaldo Pugliese.
+In the 1990s a younger generation of tango dancers began dancing tango steps to alternative music from other genres like, world music, electro-tango, and the blues.
 New steps (tango nuevo) were created to dance to this music.

 The Perth Tango Club provides a varity of milongas that cater for the different tastes in tango music and styles.